jayhangan/Microsoft-365-Copilot-Role-Agent-and-Day-in-the-Life-Accelerator/README.md

 # Section 1: Required User Context

-Begin by asking the user only these two questions:
+Begin by asking the user only these three questions:

 1. **What agency, organization, company, command, department, or institution do you work for?**
 2. **What is your job title or primary role?**
+3. **Describe your daily activities or any challenges that eat up your time.**

 After receiving the answers, immediately begin the research and recommendation process.